mika-29/scanner_lab1/README.md

 ## Language Overview

-GenZ Language is a programming language designed to blend coding with GenZ internet slang, memes, and emojis.
-Its purpose is both educational and comedic: to demonstrate how syntax and semantics can be remixed into something fun and relatable while still keeping the structure of a real programming language.
+Our programming language is designed to function like a chatbot-style program, allowing users to interact through simple commands and responses.
+It utilizes easy-to-understand keywords and a natural language feel, making code writing feel more like giving instructions in plain English.
+The language focuses on user input, displaying messages, loops, conditionals, and functions — the basic building blocks of most programs.
+It also uses special symbols to show variable types and simple syntax rules to keep things easy for beginners.
+Overall, this language is meant to help users learn programming concepts in a fun and conversational way, while also being capable of creating simple chatbot-like or interactive programs.

 Main Characteristics:

-Slang Keywords - Instead of usual programming words, GenZ Lang uses slang.
-For example, vibe is used to declare variables, spill is for printing output,  slay is for returning output, and bet and deadass are used for if-else conditions.
-This makes the code look casual and more like how GenZ talks online.

-Literal Values with Slang - The language supports numbers, strings, characters, booleans, and null values.
-Booleans are written as fr (true) and cap (false), while ghosted is used for null.

-Easy to Read ( if familiar with Slang) - Someone who understands GenZ slang will find the code easy to “read” because it feels like normal conversation, just with programming structure added.

-Humor-Oriented Design - The language is intentionally humorous and informal.
-Its error messages and keywords are phrased in slang to reflect conversational styles rather than technical jargon.
+Straight to the point - Instead of traditional programming terms like print, string, boolean, or function, [Lang Name] uses clear, everyday words that sound more natural to beginners.
+This makes the code feel less like technical programming and more like giving direct instructions.
+Commands are short, readable, and focused only on what the user wants to happen, removing unnecessary symbols or complex syntax.
+Because the language avoids clutter and uses plain English phrases, even first-time programmers can quickly understand what each line does without needing to memorize complicated keywords.

+Minimal Symbols - It limits the use of punctuation like "{}", ";", or complicated operators.
+Only a few readable symbols (like $ for variables or . for delimeters) are used to avoid confusing beginners.

 ## Keywords

-"bet" for if → used to run code only when a condition is true
+"if" → used to run code only when a condition is true "then" → used for nested ifs

-"deadass" for else → runs if the “if” condition fails
+"otherwise" → runs if the “if” condition fails
+"done if" → ends the if statement

-"lowkey" for for → loop that repeats code with iteration
+"repeat this n times" → loop that repeats code with iteration "repeat this until n" → loop that repeats until the condition is met "listen" → for user input
+"as" → for assignment

-"cap" for false → represents the Boolean value false
+"false" → represents the Boolean value false

-"fr" for true → represents the Boolean value true
+"true" → represents the Boolean value true

-"tea" for var → used to declare a variable

-"ghosted" for null → means no value / nothing

-"summon" for fun → defines a function
+"create a function “name” " → defines a function

-"spill" for print → outputs text or values
+"say" → outputs/prints text or values

-"slay" for return → exits a function and gives back a value
+"return" → exits a function and gives back a value "done" → ends a function

-"super" for super → calls a method/constructor from the superclass

-"dis" for this → refers to the current object

-"highkey" for while → loop that runs while a condition is true

-"squad" for class → defines a class

-"cancelledt" for break → exits a loop immediately

-"yeet" for continue → skips to the next loop iteration

-"pullup" for import → brings in external code or modules

-Operators
+## Operators

 Arithmetic

   - Addition (+)
   - Subtraction (-)
   - Multiplication (*)
   - Division (/)
   - Modulo (%)
   - Exponent (^)

-  - Increment (++)
+  - Increment by 1 (--)

-  - Decrement (--)
+  - Decrement by 1 (++)

-  - Comparison
+Comparison

   - Equal (==)
   - Not Equal (!=)
   - Greater Than (>)
   - Less Than (<)
   - Greater Than or Equal to (>=)
   - Less Than or Equal to (<=)

 Logical

   - AND (&)
   - OR   (|)
   - NOT  (!)

-Assignment

-  - Assign (=)

 ## Literals